stanac/LiteApiWeb/LiteApiWeb/Content/Docs/425_custom_authorization.md

 You can implement your own custom authorization filter attribute by implementing `IApiFilter` or `IApiFilterAsync` interface.
 Both interfaces are located in `LiteApi.Contracts.Abstractions` namespace.
+It is recommended to check first [Policy based authorization](/docs/policy-authorization), it's easier to implement, and provide custom authorization capabilities.

 How to define custom authorization attribute filter: